abhsarma/transparent-quant-chi-2023-website/README.md

 <a rel="license" href=""><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a>

+# CHI 2023 Course on Transparent Quantitative Statistics

+This repository contains the materials for website for the CHI 2023 course Transparent Quantitative Statistics

+## Instructions

+- To install this repository, do a git clone: `git clone https://github.com/abhsarma/transparent-quant-chi-2023-website.git`
+- To run this repository on your local server (http://localhost:4000/), run: `make serve`

+This website has been made from the UKRN Open Research Workshop Template*.
+See below.

-# The UKRN Open Research Workshop Template
+## The UKRN Open Research Workshop Template

 This repository is The [UKRN](https://ukrn.org/) template for creating websites for Open Research Training workshops.